Italian literature: Revolution: Patriotism and classicism

-Vittorio Alfieri

 Patriotism and classicism were the two principles that inspired the literature that began with Vittorio Alfieri.
 He worshipped the Greek and Roman idea of popular liberty in arms against tyranny.
 He took the subjects of his tragedies from the history of these nations and made his ancient characters talk like revolutionists of his time.
 The Arcadian school, with its verbosity and triviality, was rejected.
 His aim was to be brief, concise, strong and bitter, to aim at the sublime as opposed to the lowly and pastoral.
 He saved literature from Arcadian vacuities, leading it towards a national end, and armed himself with patriotism and classicism.
 It is to his dramas that Alfieri is chiefly indebted for the high reputation he has attained.
-Before his time the Italian language, so harmonious in the Sonnets of Petrarch and so energetic in the Commedia of Dante, had been invariably languid and prosaic in dramatic dialogue.
-The pedantic and inanimate tragedies of the 16th century were followed, during the Iron Age of Italian literature, by dramas of which extravagance in the sentiments and improbability in the action were the chief characteristics.
-The prodigious success of the Merope of Maffei, which appeared in the commencement of the 18th century, may be attributed more to a comparison with such productions than to intrinsic merit.
-In this degradation of tragic taste the appearance of the tragedies of Alfieri was perhaps the most important literary event that had occurred in Italy during the 18th century.

-Vincenzo Monti
+The appearance of the tragedies of Alfieri was perhaps the most important literary event that occurred in Italy during the 18th century.

-Vincenzo Monti was a patriot too, but in his own way.
-He had no one deep feeling that ruled him, or rather the mobility of his feelings is his characteristic; but each of these was a new form of patriotism that took the place of an old one.
-He saw danger to his country in the French Revolution, and wrote the Pellegrino apostolico, the Bassvilliana and the Feroniade; Napoleon's victories caused him to write the Pronreteo and the Musagonia; in his Fanatismo and his Superstizione he attacked the papacy; afterwards he sang the praises of the Austrians.
-Thus every great event made him change his mind, with a readiness that might seem incredible, but is easily explained.
-Monti was, above everything, an artist.
-Everything else in him was liable to change.
+Vincenzo Monti was a patriot too, and wrote the Pellegrino apostolico, the Bassvilliana and the Feroniade; Napoleon's victories caused him to write the Prometeo and the Musagonia; in his Fanatismo and his Superstizione he attacked the papacy; afterwards he sang the praises of the Austrians.
 Knowing little Greek, he succeeded in translating the Iliad in a way remarkable for its Homeric feeling, and in his Bassvilliana he is on a level with Dante.
 In him classical poetry seemed to revive in all its florid grandeur.